Sundays: Divine Liturgy 9:30 am

 Fellowship Hour today is offered by the Kontos family in memory of Larry Kontos.
 Sas efcharistoume!

 There are still many slots free.
 How about signing up for this important ministry?

-The next Festival Committee Meeting will take place on Monday, July 24 at 6:00 pm.
-Everyone is invited to come and take a piece of the Festival.
-Bring a friend!
+The next Festival Committee Meeting will be Monday, August 21 at 6:00 pm.
+Everyone is invited to come and have some imput!

 Are you in need of devotional items, like censers, incense, oil lamps, prayer ropes (koumboskinia)?
 Check out our new Holy Trinity Store.
 With time we will be expanding the available items and will even be including books to purchase.
 We are also establishing a lending library.
 Check out the store in the corner of the Hall by the Bulletin Board!
 Please put the money in the basket; we are using the honor method.
 Make checks payable to Holy Trinity Greek Orthodox Church.

 6:00 pm--Festival Committee Meeting

 Wednesday, August 23